The best hotels in Nazareth

 If you're traveling independently, avoid booking the same week as large Catholic or Orthodox pilgrimage seasons. particularly Holy Week in spring and mid-December.
 Prices jump and the streets around the Basilica get genuinely congested.
 Check the Nazareth municipality events calendar before locking in dates.

-Nazareth's best neighborhoods
+Nazareth's best hotel regions

 The Old City is where you actually want to be.
 Stay there and you're inside the story.
 City Center is fine for business, but if you're here to feel Nazareth, the Old City wins every time.